aashish108/cows-and-herds/README.md

 My solution to the JS puzzle of dealing with multidimensional arrays and, if we assume it to be a farm field representation, calculate how many cows and herds are present.
 A cow is denoted to be the number 1 and 0 are empty fields; a herd is any cow connected adjacent to another cow horizontally & vertically.
 The farm field is randomly generated.

+Refresh the page to regenerate the farm and cows/herds.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts